Advertisement

 Additional Notes

-Riverview Towers has an open waitlist for 147 one-bedroom and two two-bedroom units for eligible individuals 55 years of age or older or who are disabled.
-Rent is 30% of adjusted gross income and includes utilities.
+This complex offers 149 one-bedroom and two two-bedroom units for eligible individuals who are at least 55 years of age or are disabled and meet income requirements.
+Rent is based on 30% of adjusted gross income and includes utilities.

 Other Programs